Contact: Dustin Vande Hoef

 DES MOINES – Iowa Secretary of Agriculture Bill Northey today commented on the Iowa crop progress and condition report released by the USDA National Agricultural Statistical Service.
 The report is released weekly from April through October.

-A lack of precipitation across most of the state this week resulted in a decline in soil moisture levels.
-Topsoil moisture levels rated 0 percent very short, 7 percent short, 82 percent adequate, and 11 percent surplus.
-Subsoil moisture levels rated 1 percent very short, 7 percent short, 82 percent adequate, and 10 percent surplus.
+Topsoil moisture levels improved and rated 4 percent very short, 19 percent short, 73 percent adequate, and 4 percent surplus.
+Subsoil moisture levels rated 4 percent very short, 21 percent short, 73 percent adequate, and 2 percent surplus.

 IOWA PRELIMINARY WEATHER SUMMARY